skyrim-multiplayer/skymp/docs/skyrim_platform/features.md

-# Unhandled exceptions

-- Unhandled JS exceptions will be logged to the console along with the call stack.
-- Raw Promise rejections are also output to the console.
-- Do not release plugins that have known bugs that are not handled.
-SkyrimPlatform performance is not guaranteed with unhandled exceptions.

 # Hot Reload

 - Hot Reload for SkyrimPlatform plugins is supported.
 Changing the contents of `Data / Platform / Plugins` will reload all plugins without restarting the game.